sh123/codec2_talkie/README.md

 # Requirements
 - Android 6.0 (API 23) or higher
   - Application could also be used with your Android network radio, such as Inrico TM-7, apk just needs to be installed over USB
-- Modem or transceiver which supports [KISS protocol](https://en.wikipedia.org/wiki/KISS_(TNC)) over Bluetooth or USB
+- Modem, radio module or transceiver which supports [KISS protocol](https://en.wikipedia.org/wiki/KISS_(TNC)) over Bluetooth or USB
+  - KISS support is not 100% necesssary for experiments, KISS frames could be sent over aether, there are plans to add support for other frame structures or raw audio frames

 # Features
 - **PTT UI button**, push and talk, Codec2 speech frames will be transmitted to the modem